5jt/Tatin/docs/source/api.md

 !!! warning "`CopyRegistry` was introduced with version 0.110.0"

-    Tatin registeries running on earlier versions will not respond to it.
+    Tatin registries running on earlier versions will not respond to it.

 ## :fontawesome-solid-code: Create API from CFG